Yom Kippur: Erev Yom Kippur

 Kreplach are traditionally served at the pre-fast meal.
 Also, it is common to ask for and receive lekach on Erev Yom Kippur.

 Many Orthodox men immerse themselves in a mikveh on this day.
-Opinions differ on whether this is a technical act to remove ritual impurity, or else a symbolic one to symbolize one's cleansing from sin on Yom Kippur.
+Opinions differ on whether this is a technical act to remove ritual impurity or a symbolic one to symbolize one's cleansing from sin on Yom Kippur.

 The kapparot ritual, in which either money or a chicken is given to charity, is performed by some on Erev Yom Kippur as a means to enhance atonement.

-Prior to this day's morning prayer service (Shacharit), selichot prayers are recited, as they have been for the entire High Holiday period.
+Before the morning prayer service (Shacharit), selichot prayers are recited, as they have been for the entire High Holiday period.
 In the afternoon prayer (Mincha), the long confession is recited, just as it is on Yom Kippur itself.
-This confession is recited before the last Erev Yom Kippur meal (the "Separation Meal" – Hebrew se'udah hamafseket or aruha hamafseket), in case one becomes intoxicated at this meal and is unable to confess properly afterwards, or else because a person might choke to death at that meal and die without confessing (seemingly an unlikely possibility, but one which reminds a person of their mortality).
+This confession is recited before the last Erev Yom Kippur meal (the "Separation Meal" – Hebrew se'udah hamafseket or aruha hamafseket), in case one becomes intoxicated at this meal and is unable to confess properly afterward, or because one might choke to death at that meal and die without confessing (a seemingly unlikely possibility, but one that reminds a person of their mortality).
 Nevertheless, some recommend repeating the Vidui immediately before Kol Nidrei if time allows.